 • Theater Design (Bachelor of Fine Arts/B.F.A.)

 • Theater Production/Technical Direction (Bachelor of Fine Arts/B.F.A.) - Includes stage management and technical direction.

 *The School of Arts and Sciences also offers general Bachelor of Arts/B.A. degree programs in the major areas of Dance, Music, Theater and Visual Arts.
-An application to the School of Arts and Sciences is required in order to considered for admission to the B.A. arts programs.
+An application to the School of Arts and Sciences is required in order to be considered for admission to the B.A. arts programs.